 Centre for Chinese Contemporary Art, Market buildings, Thomas Street, Manchester, M4 1EU – Visit Now

-After a troubled year for all of Manchester’s public-facing spaces, the Centre for Chinese Contemporary Art (CFCCA) is reopening to visitors, albeit with a few important limitations.
+After a troubled year for all of Manchester’s cultural venues, the Centre for Chinese Contemporary Art (CFCCA) is reopening to visitors, albeit with a few important limitations.
 Thanks to its dynamic programme of events and exhibitions that explore and question the notion of ‘Chineseness’ in today’s world it is widely regarded as the number one place for experiencing Chinese contemporary art in the UK.

-CFCCA was established in 1986, tucked away at the end of Thomas Street in Manchester’s vibrant Northern Quarter with the soon-achieved goal to become the UK’s leading organisation for the promotion of contemporary Chinese art.
+CFCCA was established in 1986, originally located in Chinatown but now tucked away at the end of Thomas Street in Manchester’s vibrant Northern Quarter, with the soon-achieved goal to become the UK’s leading organisation for the promotion of contemporary Chinese art.
 Alongside a regularly changing programme of new exhibitions, it also commissions new work and runs artist-in-residency schemes.

 The number one place for experiencing Chinese contemporary art in the UK